The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 It’s also worth saying a few words about one of Search Atlas’ standout features — OTTO SEO.

 OTTO is like your personal AI assistant for your website.
-Once you add a tiny pixel to your site, it gets to work behind the scenes, checking for technical issues, analyzing your content, and offering ways to improve—all from one easy-to-use dashboard.
+Once you add a tiny pixel to your site, it gets to work behind the scenes, checking for technical issues, analyzing your content, and offering ways to improve.

-I also checked out what people are saying about Search Atlas on G2 and Reddit.
+I also checked out what people are saying about Search Atlas on Reddit and LinkedIn.
 The feedback is mixed.

-Some users say it takes a bit of time to get used to the tool, and a few wish the support team was a bit faster and more helpful.
+Some users say it takes a bit of time to get used to the tool, and a few wish the support team were a bit faster and more helpful.

 I think any solid tool comes with a bit of a learning curve.
 Since Search Atlas is an all-in-one SEO platform, it makes sense that you’d need a little time to get comfortable with it.
 But honestly, if you’ve used Ahrefs before, the interface should feel pretty familiar and easy to navigate.